glouppe/info8002-large-scale-data-systems/lecture8.md

     - Concurrent appends by multiple clients.
     - Once written, files are *seldom modified* ($\neq$ append) again.
         - Random modification in files is possible, but not efficient in GFS.
-- High sustained bandwidth, but low latency.
+- High sustained bandwidth, but high latency.

 ---